projectdasw/rssstumpang.com/wp-content/plugins/header-footer-elementor/readme.txt

 * **Astra**: The fastest, most flexible WordPress theme – perfect for any type of website.
 * **Starter Templates**: Choose from hundreds of ready-to-use website designs or use AI to build a site tailored to your needs.
-* **SureTriggers**: Automate repetitive tasks and connect your favorite apps for ultimate efficiency.
+* **OttoKit (Formerly SureTriggers)**: Automate repetitive tasks and connect your favorite apps for ultimate efficiency.
 * **SureForms**: Create stunning forms, quizzes, or surveys in minutes.
 * **SureCart**: The ultimate plugin for effortless eCommerce – perfect for online sellers.